“Have you ever met…?” A Question of Question Validity

-But this week (late March 2013) the Boston Globe reported a poll about Mayor Menino who is finishing his fifth — yes, 5th — 4-year term.
-He’s been a good mayor, and his malaprops are absolutely legendary — or should I say he had “ionic” moments on the “jumbletron.”
-He’s decided not to run for a sixth term.
-The press will miss him.
+In late March 2013 the Boston Globe reported a poll about Mayor Menino who was finishing his fifth — yes, 5th! — 4-year term.
+Overall, he was a good mayor, and his malaprops are absolutely legendary — or should I say he had “ionic” moments on the “jumbletron.”
+He decided in 2013 not to run for a sixth term and he died shortly after leaving office.
+The press misses him.
 Here are more famous quotes, some of which you have to be a Bostonian to fully appreciate.

-The poll found his popularity was still sky high at 74% and part of the reason may be that “almost half said they had met Menino personally, an extraordinary feat for a big city mayor.”
+The Globe poll found his popularity was still sky high at 74% and part of the reason may have been that “almost half said they had met Menino personally, an extraordinary feat for a big city mayor.”
 This was “down eight points from four years ago” according to the Globe article.

 Boston is a city of 625,000 of which 83% are over 18, the sampling frame for the poll.
 That’s 520,000 people, indicating that Menino has “met” 260,000 people — if we believe the poll.
 (To keep NRN — nice round numbers — I rounded down the population a bit but rounded up the percentage met from 49% to 50%.)
 Remember, this would be 260,000 unique people he has met; meeting someone twice doesn’t count as 2.